Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 Photo of video feed from Ring Video Doorbell 2 in Ring app

 However, the doorbell still records 30 seconds of video each time it spots motion, saving those clips in the cloud, ready for me to view whenever I like.
-This feels like a compromise, but otherwise my phone would sent alerts several times every hour, which is simply impractical, as my front door is close to a sidewalk and road, and my neighbor's door is right next to mine.
+This feels like a compromise, but otherwise, my phone would send alerts several times every hour, which is simply impractical, as my front door is close to a sidewalk and road, and my neighbor's door is right next to mine.
 In my situation, there's no real way to stop the motion sensor from being regularly triggered.

 Buy Ring Video Doorbell 2 on Amazon.